What is patch management?

 You can use Miradore’s pilot testing feature to distribute the patches first to a group of pilot devices before upgrading all devices.
 This way you can minimize possible problems caused by patches.
 If you find out that some patches cause problems, you can block them by using patch blacklisting.

-You can configure Miradore to deploy applicable patches to your Windows devices automatically.
+You can configure Miradore to deploy applicable patches to your Windows and Mac devices automatically.
 You only need to define very basic rules for patching, such as the delay for the installation and which groups of devices should be patched.
 The system takes care of the actual installation part automatically, with minimal disruption to the device user.
 At the time of installation, devices will download the patch installation media directly from the vendor.